hunterhax1710/TMJC_Adw1re/README.md

 + Calculator App launches from the 1st app
 + Slight improvement to persistence in Windows Registry Key
 + Now spawns Ads indefinitely
-+ Spawns additional 3 adware.exe in 3 different locations
++ Spawns additional 3 adware.exe in 3 different locations (Redundant)
-+ Spawns 3 different instances startup with different names
++ Spawns 3 different instances startup with different names (Redundant)

 ## **Functions**
 When the app is clicked, there will be a buffer before adwindows pop up.
 A download process will run, which will download 3 adware.exe into 3